San7o/valFuzz/README.md

 ```

 ## Fuzzing
-You can setup a fuzz test using the `FUZZME` macro, specifying am unique
+You can set up a fuzz test using the `FUZZME` macro, specifying an unique
 fuzz name and a string name:
 ```c++
 FUZZME(simple_fuzzing, "Simple fuzzing")